FREE SHIPPING FROM 150€📦🇩🇪

 III.
 DATA PROCESSING VIA THE WEBSITE

 Your visit to our website is logged.
-The following data is initially recorded, which your browser sends to us:
+The following data, which your browser transmits to us, is primarily recorded:

-This data is collected solely for the purposes of data security, to improve our website and for error analysis on the basis of Art.
-6 Para.
-1 f GDPR.
-We reserve the right to use this data in the event of system misuse in order to determine the reasons and triggers of the misuse and, if necessary, to take legal action.
-Otherwise, the IP address of your computer is only evaluated anonymously (shortened by the last 3 digits).
+This data is collected solely for data security purposes, to improve our website, and for error analysis, based on Article 6 Paragraph 1 f of the GDPR.
+We reserve the right to use this data in the event of system misuse to determine the reasons for and the cause of the misuse, and, if necessary, to take legal action.
+Furthermore, your computer's IP address is only evaluated in anonymized form (shortened by the last three digits).

 You can visit our website without providing any personal information.

-We would like to point out that data transmission over the Internet (e.g. when communicating by email) can have security gaps.
+Please note that data transmission over the internet (e.g., communication via email) can have security vulnerabilities.
 Complete protection of data against access by third parties is not possible.
-You should therefore send us confidential data by another method, e.g. by post.
+Therefore, you should send us confidential data via another method, such as postal mail.

 Applications

-The controller processes the personal data of applicants for the purpose of processing the application process.
-The legal basis is Section 26 Paragraph 1 Clause 1 of the Federal Data Protection Act (BDSG).
-Processing can also be carried out electronically.
-This is particularly the case if an applicant sends the relevant application documents to the controller electronically, for example by email or via a web form on the website.
-If the controller concludes an employment contract with an applicant, the transmitted data will be stored for the purpose of processing the employment relationship in compliance with the statutory provisions.
-If the controller does not conclude an employment contract with the applicant, the application documents will be deleted in accordance with the statutory provisions after the advertised position has been filled, provided that there are no other legitimate interests of the controller that conflict with deletion.
-Another legitimate interest in this sense is, for example, a burden of proof in proceedings under the General Equal Treatment Act (AGG).
-For this purpose, the data will be stored for 6 months after completion of the application process and then deleted.
+The data controller processes the personal data of applicants for the purpose of processing the application procedure.
+The legal basis for this is Section 26 Paragraph 1 Sentence 1 of the German Federal Data Protection Act (BDSG).
+Processing may also be carried out electronically.
+This is particularly the case if an applicant submits corresponding application documents electronically, for example, by email or via a web form on the website.
+If the data controller concludes an employment contract with an applicant, the transmitted data will be stored for the purpose of processing the employment relationship in compliance with legal requirements.
+If the data controller does not conclude an employment contract with the applicant, the application documents will be deleted in accordance with legal requirements after the advertised position has been filled, unless other legitimate interests of the data controller preclude deletion.
+A legitimate interest in this sense is, for example, the need to retain evidence in proceedings under the German General Equal Treatment Act (AGG).
+For this purpose, the data will be stored for six months after the conclusion of the application procedure and then deleted.

-We can only process applications if they are sent to the email address "bewerbung@shera.de" or submitted via our application portal.
-If you use another email address from our company, your application will unfortunately not be recognized by our systems and therefore will not be considered.
-Please remember that email is not a secure medium.
-If your application reaches our email server at the email address mentioned above, we protect your applications with high technical and organizational measures.
-We have no influence on the route your application takes to our company via the public Internet and cannot guarantee the level of protection of your application.
-If your sending email server supports STARTTLS, our email server will also use STARTTLS and thus ensure transport encryption.
+Applications can only be processed if they are sent to the email address "bewerbung@shera.de" or submitted via our application portal.
+If you use a different company email address, your application will unfortunately not be recognized by our systems and therefore will not be considered.
+Please bear in mind that email is not a secure medium.
+If your application reaches our email server at the above-mentioned email address, we protect it with robust technical and organizational measures.
+However, we have no control over the security of your application during its journey to our company via the public internet and therefore cannot guarantee its level of protection.
+If your sending email server supports STARTTLS, our email server will also use STARTTLS, thus ensuring transport encryption.

 Link: Detailed information on applicant data protection

-You can register on our website to use additional functions on the site.
-We only use the data entered for the purpose of using the respective offer or service for which you have registered.
+You can register on our website to use additional features.
+We use the data you provide only for the purpose of providing the specific offer or service for which you registered.
 The mandatory information requested during registration must be provided in full.
-Otherwise, we will reject the registration.
-For important changes, such as in the scope of the offer or technically necessary changes, we use the e-mail address provided during registration to inform you in this way.
-The data entered during registration is processed on the basis of your consent (Art.
-6 Para.
+Otherwise, we will reject your registration.
+For important changes, such as changes to the scope of services or technically necessary modifications, we will use the email address you provided during registration to inform you.
+The processing of the data entered during registration is based on your consent (Art.
+6 para.
 1 lit. a GDPR).
-You can revoke your consent at any time.
-An informal message to us by e-mail is sufficient.
-The legality of the data processing that has already taken place remains unaffected by the revocation.
-The data collected during registration is stored by us as long as you are registered on our website and is then deleted.
+You can withdraw your consent at any time.
+An informal notification by email to us is sufficient.
+The withdrawal of consent does not affect the lawfulness of data processing carried out before the withdrawal.
+The data collected during registration will be stored by us for as long as you are registered on our website and will then be deleted.
 Statutory retention periods remain unaffected.

 Newsletter

-We use the newsletter service CleverReach to send the newsletter.
-This service processes the data exclusively in accordance with our orders and instructions in accordance with Art.
-28 GDPR.
+We use the newsletter service CleverReach to send our newsletter.
+CleverReach processes the data exclusively on our behalf and according to our instructions, in accordance with Article 28 of the GDPR.

 Secure data transfer

-To protect the security of your data during transmission, we use a state-of-the-art encryption method (SSL) over HTTPS.
+To protect the security of your data during transmission, we use a state-of-the-art encryption method (SSL) via HTTPS.

 Processing of data (customer and contract data)

-Data transfer when concluding a contract for services and digital content
+Data transfer during contract conclusion for services and digital content

 IV.
 RECIPIENTS OF PERSONAL DATA

-The contractual relationships with our service providers are governed by the provisions of Art.
-28 GDPR, which contain the legally required points on data protection and data security.
+Our contractual relationships with our service providers are governed by the provisions of Article 28 GDPR, which includes the legally required points regarding data protection and data security.

-This website uses Google Analytics, a web analysis service provided by Google Ireland Ltd. (“Google”), Gordon House, Barrow Street, Dublin 4, Ireland, Tel: +353 1 543 1000, Fax: +353 1 686 5660, Email: support-deutschland@google.com.
-Google Analytics uses so-called “cookies”, text files that are stored on your computer and that enable an analysis of your use of the website.
-The information generated by the cookie about your use of this website is usually transferred to a Google server in the USA and stored there.
-The basis for data processing is Art.
-6 Para.
+This website uses Google Analytics, a web analytics service provided by Google Ireland Ltd. (“Google”), Gordon House, Barrow Street, Dublin 4, Ireland, Tel: +353 1 543 1000, Fax: +353 1 686 5660, Email: support-deutschland@google.com.
+Google Analytics uses “cookies”, which are text files placed on your computer, to help the website analyze how users use the site.
+The information generated by the cookie about your use of the website will generally be transmitted to and stored by Google on servers in the United States.
+The legal basis for this data processing is Art.
+6 para.
 1 f) GDPR.

-However, if IP anonymization is activated on this website, your IP address will be shortened beforehand by Google within member states of the European Union or in other contracting states to the Agreement on the European Economic Area.
+If IP anonymization is activated on this website, your IP address will be shortened by Google within member states of the European Union or in other contracting states of the Agreement on the European Economic Area.
 Only in exceptional cases will the full IP address be transmitted to a Google server in the USA and shortened there.
-We would like to point out that on this website Google Analytics has been extended by the code "anonymizelp" to ensure an anonymized version of the IP address.
+Please note that Google Analytics on this website has been extended with the code "anonymizeIp" to ensure an anonymized version of the IP address.

-On behalf of the operator of this website, Google will use this information to evaluate your use of the website, to compile reports on website activity and to provide the website operator with other services relating to website activity and internet usage.
+On behalf of the operator of this website, Google will use this information to evaluate your use of the website, to compile reports on website activity, and to provide other services relating to website activity and internet usage to the website operator.
 The IP address transmitted by your browser as part of Google Analytics will not be merged with other Google data.

-You can prevent cookies from being saved by selecting the appropriate settings on your browser, however please note that if you do this you may not be able to use the full functionality of this website.
-You can also prevent Google from collecting the data generated by the cookie and relating to your use of the website (including your IP address) and from processing this data by downloading and installing the browser plug-in available under the following link: http://tools.google.com/dlpage/gaoptout?hl=de .
+You can prevent the storage of cookies by adjusting your browser settings; however, please note that in this case you may not be able to fully utilize all the functions of this website.
+Furthermore, you can prevent Google from collecting and processing data generated by the cookie and related to your use of the website (including your IP address) by downloading and installing the browser plugin available at the following link: http://tools.google.com/dlpage/gaoptout?hl=de .

-The basis for data processing is your consent in accordance with Art.
-6 Paragraph 1 Letter a of GDPR.
-You can revoke your consent at any time with effect for the future by making the appropriate setting in our Cookie Consent Tool.
+The legal basis for data processing is your consent pursuant to Art.
+6 para.
+1 lit. a GDPR.
+You can withdraw your consent at any time with effect for the future by adjusting the corresponding setting in our cookie consent tool.

 VI.
 GOOGLE WEB FONTS

-This site uses so-called web fonts provided by Google for the uniform display of fonts.
-The provider is Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland, Tel: +353 1 543 1000, Fax: +353 1 686 5660, Email: support-deutschland@google.com .
-When you visit a page, your browser loads the required web fonts into your browser cache in order to display texts and fonts correctly.
-For this purpose, the browser you use must connect to Google's servers.
-This tells Google that our website was accessed via your IP address.
-Google Web Fonts are used in the interest of a uniform and attractive presentation of our online offerings.
-This represents a legitimate interest within the meaning of Art.
-6 Paragraph 1 Letter f of GDPR.
+This website uses web fonts provided by Google for the consistent display of fonts.
+The provider is Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland, Tel: +353 1 543 1000, Fax: +353 1 686 5660, Email: support-deutschland@google.com.
+When you access a page, your browser loads the required web fonts into its browser cache to display texts and fonts correctly.
+For this purpose, the browser you are using must connect to Google's servers.
+This allows Google to know that our website was accessed via your IP address.
+The use of Google Web Fonts is in the interest of a uniform and appealing presentation of our online services.
+This constitutes a legitimate interest within the meaning of Art.
+6 Para.
+1 lit. f GDPR.
 If your browser does not support web fonts, a standard font from your computer will be used.
-You can find more information about Google Web Fonts in Google's privacy policy:
+You can find further information about Google Web Fonts in Google's privacy policy:

 https://www.google.com/policies/privacy/